vvvwo/Weighted-Poisson-disk-Resampling/README.md

 # *Weighted Poisson-disk Resampling on Large-Scale Point Clouds*

-Created by X.Jiao and C. Lv.
+Created by X. Jiao and C. Lv.
 The paper is accepted by AAAI.

 ![image](https://github.com/user-attachments/assets/421cf13e-778d-487c-aae7-9a8b6e09edca)